adobe/aem-component-generator/README.md

   }
 }
 ```
+- `project-settings`: contains configuration options related to the project code will be generated for.
+- `project-settings.bundle-path`: path to the code bundle's root of Java packages.
+- `project-settings.apps-path`: path to the apps root
+- `project-settings.component-path`: path to the project's components directory
+- `project-settings.model-interface-pkg`: Java package for the interface model objects.
+- `project-settings.model-impl-pkg`: Java package for the implementation model objects.
 - `name`: folder name for the component
 - `title`: human readable component name, also used as the title for dialogs
 - `group`: component group